-In 2021 NYC made three (3) updates to Cooling Tower Compliance that affect Building Owners & Operators:
+In 2021, NYC made three (3) updates to Cooling Tower Compliance that affects Building Owners & Operators:

 - Remote Audits: Owners of cooling towers are being asked to digitize their cooling tower logbooks and submit them to the DOHMH.

 - Summertime Hyperhalogenation: Each summer, cooling tower owners must perform and document a disinfection procedure called hyperhalogenation to reduce the risk of Legionella growth.

 - No More Grace Period For Violations: For compliance issues found during a remote cooling tower inspection, there will be no grace period in which to address these issues before they become fined violations.

 Today, we will give you the basics of each update along with resources that can help you stay in compliance and learn more.

 Because of Covid-19, the DOHMH halted in-person inspections of operational records.
 In an effort to resume inspections, they have started emailing building owners about remote cooling tower audits.